-Every once in a while I come across a recipe that I consider "as good as it gets” and this recipe for Parmesan Crusted Wild Sea Bass is one of them.
-I adapted this recipe from one of my favorite cooking magazines Cuisine at Home.
+Every once in a while, I come across a recipe that I consider "as good as it gets," and this recipe for Parmesan Crusted Wild Sea Bass is one of them.
+I adapted this recipe from one of my favorite cooking magazines, Cuisine at Home.

-The "crazy water" I mentioned above is a simple broth that traditionally the fish is poached in.
+The "crazy water" I mentioned above is a simple broth that, traditionally, the fish is poached in.
 It consists of vegetables, water, wine, herbs and a few special ingredients to give the broth an incredibly flavorful taste that you then cook orzo pasta in to give the broth some extra body.

-In this recipe, we don't poach the fish but instead roast it so the parmesan crust can firm up and get crisp.
+In this recipe, we don't poach the fish but roast it so the parmesan crust can firm up and get crisp.
 It doesn't take long at all to prepare this dish, only 15 minutes to roast the fish and prepare the broth.
 It takes more time to prep the ingredients and I highly recommend you practice "mise en place" before you start cooking.

-The original recipe is for 2 people and calls for two 4 oz. halibut fillets but I purchased 2 pounds of wild sea bass and cut 6 individual steaks for four adults and 2 kids and there was enough for everyone.
+The original recipe is for 2 people and calls for two 4 oz. halibut fillets, but I purchased 2 pounds of wild sea bass and cut 6 individual steaks for four adults and 2 kids and there was enough for everyone.